 The opportunities are endless, and Kickstarter is the only place where such mind-bending innovations can become a reality.

 You can also make a mind-bending feature into an add-on or add a stretch goal but keep in mind this might backfire if backers find that feature crucial.

 Amount Raised: $9,032,583

-Considering CMON, the creator of this project has created 50 crowdfunding campaigns, we can pretty much consider their whole page structure as general advice.
+Considering CMON, the creator of this project has created 50 crowdfunding campaigns, we can consider their whole page structure general advice.
 Besides that, they gamified their daily reward system, and we believe it paid off big time.
 More on that later.

 The rest of the structure is a blur, but the most remarkable aspect of their campaign page is the daily rewards.
 Depending on what day you back the campaign, you receive a unique character in the game.
 This shouldn’t be limited to being possible only in board games.
 If you’re creative, you can create a lot of hype amongst backers if you set up similar structures.